viviRbi/vyNote/readme.md

 29. Give the syntax for template literals / string interpolation

-30. What’s the difference between a normal function declaration and an arrow function?
+30. WhatÂ’s the difference between a normal function declaration and an arrow function?

 31. Does JS have classes?
 If so, when were they introduced?